-- Offer, make, promise or pay a gift, payment (including a facilitation payment) or other advantage (such as awarding a contract) to induce or reward improper conduct or influence or intend to influence a decision to your or the Company's advantage. - Solicit, accept, agree to or receive a gift, payment or other advantage from any person as a reward or inducement for improper conduct which influences or is intended to influence, the behaviour of the Company. - Make any political donations on behalf of the Company. - Make any charitable or community donations on behalf of the Company without the prior approval of the UK charity committee, unless it forms part of a Community Investment Plan, in which case they require Managing Director level approval.
-In Northern Europe, Southern Europe or Central Europe, Managing Directors have the discretion to approve donations.
+- Offer, make, promise or pay a gift, payment (including a facilitation payment) or other advantage (such as awarding a contract) to induce or reward improper conduct or influence or intend to influence a decision to yours or the Company's advantage. - Solicit, accept, agree to or receive a gift, payment or other advantage from any person as a reward or inducement for improper conduct which influences or is intended to influence, the behaviour of the Company. - Make any political donations on behalf of the Company. - Make any charitable or community donations on behalf of the Company without the prior approval of your line manager or Partnership Development Director and the UK, Northern European, Southern European or Central European charity committees (as appropriate).